Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Conclusions

 \section{Conclusions}

 We presented PA-Net, a network that approximates the Pareto frontier for the bi-objective TSP.
 Our results indicate a competitive performance in terms of optimality of the solutions.
 This is achieved by segmenting the objective space using a set of unit vectors which represent trade-offs among various objectives.
 We then use these preference vectors to convert the unconstrained optimization problem into a set of constrained optimization problems.
-Then the network is trained using policy gradient to generate solutions for these constrained problems.
+Then the network is trained using Lagrangian relaxation and policy gradient to generate solutions for these constrained problems.
 While PA-Net is trained on a fixed number of preference vectors, it generalizes well to other unseen preferences as well.
 The effectiveness of our method is highlighted by the significant gains made in terms of quality of solutions, inference and training times.
 Although we focus on bi-objective TSP in this work, our training framework can be applied to other MOO problems.
-We also demonstrated a use case of PA-net for a simple coverage planning application.
-The future direction is extending the work to multi-robot system that can also account for the uncertainty in the environment.
+We also demonstrated a use case of PA-Net for a coverage planning application.
+Our future investigation would be focussed on bridging the performance gap with OR-Tools through informed use of local heuristics and tackling the issue of convergence to local minima by incorporating expert training data from solvers like OR-Tools and Concorde.
+Further, we also plan on extending this work to cases with dynamic costs and multi-robot systems.